Simbiat/HTTP20/doc/Meta.md

 ]
 ```

-`$playerApp` is an array of values used for cards with types 'app' or 'player'.
+`$player_app` is an array of values used for cards with types 'app' or 'player'.

 For player cards (https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/player-card) the array will look like this: